Vejaem/Final-Project/Results.md

 WAB: Wins Above Bubble (The bubble refers to the cut off between making the NCAA March Madness Tournament and not making it)

-### Power Rating (BARTHAG) appears to be the best indicator of a team making the postseason.